Is It An Evolutionary Advantage To Enjoy Spicy Food?

 What’s better than hot stew and mulled wine to warm your belly on those cold, winter nights?
 What about tearing into some sambal (spice paste) or spicy jalapeño peppers?
-But hang on, sambal is from Indonesia, while jalapeños are mainly used in Mexican cuisine.
+But hang on a minute, sambal is from Indonesia, while jalapeños are mainly used in Mexican cuisine.
 And those regions don’t exactly have a cold season, sitting so close to the equator.

 As a result of these two factors combined, it could well have been an evolutionary advantage to enjoy spice, because that meant an extended the shelf life for food and decreased ingestion of these pathogens.
 This is especially true of hot and humid tropical climates, where the conditions accelerate food spoilage as well as pathogen spread, thereby explaining the real reason why we equator-dwellers have always enjoyed our spicy meals!

 - Tominaga, M., & Julius, D. (2001).
 Capsaicin receptor in the pain pathway.
 The Japanese Journal of Pharmacology, 83(1), 20-24.